-Explanation: Viscosity is a measure of the resistance of a fluid which is being deformed by either shear or tensile stress.
+Explanation: Viscosity measures the resistance of a fluid that is being deformed by either shear or tensile stress.

 Q.17.
 On a rainy day, small oil films on water show brilliant colours.
-This isdue to
+The phenomenon occurs due to

 Explanation: Thin-film interference is the phenomenon that occurs when incident light waves reflected by the upper and lower boundaries of a thin film interfere with one another to form a new wave.

 Q.18.
 A steel ball floats on mercury because: